tapacikk/dotfiles/README.md

 # dotfiles
 Yes, I now have a linux computer

-This repo is supposed to be cloned directly to $HOME
+This repo is supposed to be cloned to some git-controlled (obviously) directory and then stowed

 Here there are dotfiles for:
 * vim